 • Individual rooms are provided with individual switches

-• Lighting at other common open spaces are controlled by BMS time schedule
+• Lighting at other common open spaces are controlled by Building Management System (BMS) time schedule

 Lifts & Escalators

 • Energy efficient lifts with Alternating Current Variable Voltage and Variable Frequency (ACVVVF) drives and sleeping mode during off peak hours

 • Ductless MV System (Jet Fan System) in all carparks